wadewegner/sfdx-puppeteer/README.md

 ## Run

-Ensure you've logged into a your Developer Hub and designated it it accordingly.
+Ensure you've logged into your Developer Hub and designated it accordingly.
 You can confirm by running `sfdx force:config:list` in the project and ensuring the `defaultdevhubusername` is set.

 Then run the script: